Here's how to find the Pixel 2's secret menu button

 If you want to test out the button on your Pixel 2, open up an app like Settings and tap the lower right corner of the navigation bar.
 There is no icon, but there should be a tactile response and the menu will pop up if done successfully.
 Right now, the feature seems to mimic any upper-right corner menu button.

-As of right now the button only works on the Pixel 2 and Pixel 2 XL and not the original Pixels -- so it's not a new feature of Android Oreo.
+The button currently only works on the Pixel 2 and Pixel 2 XL, not the original Pixels -- so it's not a new feature of Android Oreo.
 We can't confirm if the feature will out-live future software updates or if it will come to other apps (Google did not immediately respond to a request for comment).
 But if you get your hands on a Pixel 2, it could save you from reaching the top of the screen -- especially the Pixel XL's.

 The Google Pixel 2 and Pixel 2 XL will be in stores Oct.
 19.